 • Significance of the flag

-All the other countries flags are seen as rectangular in shape whereas only the flag of our nation is different in shape that is triangular in shape.
-The flag of our nation is unique from the flag of any other nation in different ways.
+All the other country’s flags are seen as rectangular, whereas only our nation’s flag is different in triangular shape.
+Our nation’s flag is unique from any other nation’s in different ways.

 Unique Shape of Nepal Flag

-The flag of Nepal is only the flag that is non-quadrilateral in shape all over the world.
-Well, the shape of the national flag of Nepal is made of two different pennants which provide the information on Himalayan Mountain and also two major religion that is followed in Nepal, Hinduism, and Buddhism.
+The flag of Nepal is the only flag that is non-quadrilateral in shape all over the world.
+The national flag of Nepal is made of two different pennants, which provide information on the Himalayan Mountain and two major religions that Nepal follows: Hinduism and Buddhism.

 The unique color of the Nepal Flag (Crimson and blue)

 Not just its shape but the color combination is also something that sets the flag apart.
 The Nepali flag has three colors.
-The border being of blue in color, the central filling is crimson red and the sun and moon are white in color.
+The border is blue, the central filling is crimson red, and the sun and moon are white.
 The crimson color is also the national color of Nepal.
 The blue color symbolizes peace.
-Its crimson red is the National color of the country, while the blue border is the color of peace.
+Its crimson red is the country’s National color, while the blue border is the color of peace.

-The color of the Nepalese flag is crimson and the border is blue.
-The crimson color that is seen in the flag is our national flag and is also the color of the Rhodondern, the national flower of Nepal.
-Well, not only this crimson color also indicates the bravery of the Nepali army or say Bir Gorkhali and also the overall Nepalese people.
+The color of the Nepalese flag is crimson, and the border is blue.
+The crimson color seen in the flag is our national flag and is also the color of the Rhodondern, the national flower of Nepal.
+Well, not only this crimson color also indicates the bravery of the Nepali army or, say, Bir Gorkhali and also the overall Nepalese people.

-In the same way, the blue color that is seen on the border of the flag symbolizes the peace and prosperity that is seen in Nepalese people since the time of Gautam Buddha who was also the founder of Buddhism.
-He was the person who believes in peace and prosperity and thus the nation adopted this blue color as the symbol of peace.
-Not only for the peace but also because this blue color symbolizes that Nepal is rich in a large number of natural resources and water in the world.
+In the same way, the blue color on the border of the flag symbolizes the peace and prosperity seen in Nepalese people since the time of Gautam Buddha, who was also the founder of Buddhism.
+He was a person who believed in peace and prosperity.
+The nation adopted this blue color as the symbol of peace, not only for peace but also because this blue color symbolizes that Nepal is rich in a large number of natural resources and water in the world.
 Thus, Nepal is considered the second richest country in water resources all over the world and is only the richest country in water resources in Asia.

 Unique symbols of the Nepal Flag (sun and moon)

 The Nepal flag has two symbols used in its flag.
 They are the sun and the moon.
-They both have unique representations in the flag of Nepal with a unique meanings.
+They both have unique representations in the flag of Nepal with a unique meaning.

-Due to the above-mentioned reason, the flag of Nepal is unique in the world.
-The shape of the flag is inspired by the Hindu religion as we can see the flag of a single triangular shape in the temple from the concept of the flag was taken and the 2 pennant flag is designed.
-Not only this if we see the flag geometrically its measurement are accurate as mentioned in the constituent of Nepal which is very unique.
-No other country in the world has mentioned the measurement of the flag in the constituent and also the color.
+Due to the above-mentioned reason, Nepal’s flag is unique worldwide.
+The Hindu religion inspires the shape of the flag as we can see the flag of a single triangular shape in the temple from the concept of the flag was taken and the two pennant flag is designed.
+Not only this but if we see the flag geometrically, its measurements are accurate, as mentioned in the constituent of Nepal, which is unique.
+No other country in the world has mentioned the measurement of the flag in the constituent and the color.

 History of the Nepali flag

 The Nepali flag was previously introduced back in the Rana Regime.
 The two pennants represented the two branches of the Rana Regime.
-The moon previously represented the Royal families who ruled the country for years and were kings at that time as well.
-The sun represented the sharp Ranas who were prime ministers at that time but were very powerful.
-Initially, though the flag represented rivalry the triangles were later joined to show harmony.
-The triangles were joined by the then-king Prithivi Narayan Shah after the unification of Nepal.
-The flag was adopted as the National flag back in December 1962 after the establishment of a new constitutional Government.
+The moon previously represented the Royal families who ruled the country for years and were kings at that time.
+The sun represented the sharp Ranas, who were prime ministers but were very powerful at that time.
+Though the flag initially represented rivalry, the triangles were joined to show harmony.
+The then-king Prithivi Narayan Shah joined the triangles after the unification of Nepal.
+The flag was adopted as the National flag in December 1962 after establishing a new constitutional Government.
 The design is still the same old design with the sun and the moon.

 Significance of the flag

-Since the flag was adopted after the unification of all the small states by King Prithivi Narayan Shah.
-It itself marks a glorious event.
-The colors, the shape, the sun, and the moon, all of them carry a special meaning.
+Since the flag was adopted after the unification of all the small states by King Prithivi Narayan Shah, it marks a glorious event.
+The colors, the shape, the sun, and the moon all of them carry a special meaning.